 12. Permatex 27828 Carpet Adhesive

 Wrapping up my list is a product that is originally formulated for automotive headliners.
-It worked equally fine when I used it in boat carpets.
+It worked equally fine when I used it in carpet for boat trailer bunks.
 Even for boat upholstery and insulation, this will work.

 After my application, the glue dries clear.
 It left my carpet with a clean and seamless appearance; also, it was non-staining.
 There was no discoloration on my carpet as a result of the glue melting.